 - Level 1: The first computer-based exam of the series is held 4x a year in Feb, May, Aug and Nov.
 Candidates can take it at most twice a year, given the ‘6 month rule’.
 This is generally regarded a relatively easy introduction to the CFA course.
 If you’ve taken Economics in college, a lot of this material may look familiar.
 However at 1.5 minutes a question, answering speed will be a key factor.

-- Level 2: The second exam is held thrice a year (Feb, Aug and Nov in 2022, but May, Aug and Nov from 2023 onwards).
+- Level 2: The second exam is held thrice a year (May, Aug and Nov).
 This is generally regarded as the hardest among the 3 exams.
 Although Level 2 only has half the number of questions compared to Level 1, the item-set format allows much more in-depth questions to be set.
 The breadth of the topics and sheer amount of material to cover is also a massive challenge.

 - Level 3: Beware the essay question format in the first session – if you are not familiar with how to answer or study for the essay format, this level will be a heck of a challenge.
 The second session is identical to Level 2 format-wise – multiple choice item sets.